-So, if you’re not sure how your heart feels or where its leading you, go ahead and give this a try, for one week participate in some or all of the following:
+So, if you’re not sure how your heart feels or where it is leading you, go ahead and give this a try, for one week, participate in some or all of the following:

 Slow your breath down to a comfortable pace and just be.

 Feel the air coming in and out of your lungs, how it warms up as you inhale – now feel that warmth on the way back out when you exhale.